-In this tutorial, I will discuss a sometimes confusing term, the Bus.
+In this tutorial, aimed at both Pro Tools and Pro Tools First users, I will discuss a sometimes confusing term, the Bus.
 It is an essential element in the architecture of a mixer.
 One obstacle is that books or DAWs often use different terminology or have a different understanding what they consider a bus, and Pro Tools is no exception.
 This article will hopefully provide some clarification to get a better understanding about that topic.

 Hardware Vs. Software